emmt/YakMessenger.jl/README.md

 conn = YakConnection([host,] port)
 ```

-where `port` is the port number (an integer) where the server is listening and `host` is
+with `port` the port number (an integer) where the server is listening and `host` the
-the address of the machine running the server.
+address of the machine running the server.
 Argument `host` is optional, if omitted the
 server is assumed to run on the same machine as the client.

 To send a command to the server (and receive an answer), simply do: